gameontext/gameon/kubernetes/README.md

 `kubectl` needs to be able to talk to a Kuberenetes cluster!
 You may have one already, in which case, all you need to do is make sure `kubectl` can work with it.

 * [Minikube](#minikube) -- local development cluster
+* [Minishift](#minishift) -- local development cluster (OpenShift 3.x)
 * [IBM Cloud Kubernetes](#ibm-cloud-kubernetes)

 ### Minikube

-If you already have a configured minikube cluster, skip to step 3.
+If you already have a configured minikube instance, skip to step 3.

 1. [Install minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

-2. Create a minikube cluster:
+2. Start Minikube:

         $ minikube start --memory 8192